AKROGIS/Misc_Scripts/Readme.md

 data publishing request by DENA and the CSV file they provided, but it could easily be adapted to a similar problem.

+## csv23.py

+Functions to open, read and write CSV files that may contain unicode in a Python 2 and 3 compatible way.  this file is intended to by `import`ed into other scripts.
+See the header or `copyfiles.py` for examples.

 ## Creating Quadrat Corners

 A python script for Sarah Venator that reads records in a CSV with 3D